 After you complete the three-step process of documenting your disability and have had accommodations approved, you will need to follow office procedures to access your approved accommodations.
-The accommodations for which you have been approved will appear on your accommodation letter for the semester or year.
+The accommodations for which you have been approved will appear on your accommodation letter for the year.
 Please note, not all students are eligible for all or any of the following accommodations.

 How do I request....

 Returning students requesting accommodation letters for the upcoming semester should submit this form.
 Please note, Fall 2022 letters will be available by mid-August.

 You are responsible for providing your instructors with a copy of your accommodation letter either electronically or in hard copy.
 Instructors are not obligated to accommodate your disability until they receive your current letter of accommodation.
 Accommodations are not applied retroactively.

 Students who plan to use their disability-related accommodations to take tests at the ASAC must submit requests using our online form at least seven days before the date the test will be taken at the ASAC.

 The deadline for final exam requests is different and will be communicated by email to students each semester.